GrammaTech/grammatech.github.io/ra/machine-programming.md

   - name: Bug-Injector
     slug: bug-injector
 brief: |
-    Combine machine-learning and genetic-programming techniques (aka
+    Leverage machine-learning, formal methods, and evolutionary
-    evolutionary computation) to automate the software-development
-    lifecycle through source-code synthesis, evaluation, and
+    computation to automate the software-development lifecycle through source-code synthesis, evaluation, and transformation.
+Build
-    transformation.
-Create environments and toolchains to augment developers with the most advanced developer-assist technology.
+    automated tools that integrate into the modern software development environment.
 ---

 ## About the area